balena-io/balena-cli-advanced-masterclass/README.md

 There are a couple of ways to inform balena CLI that it should use a different environment.

 *Please note that environments are isolated and thus you can't use the same user account interchangeably.
-You need to create a different account for each environment.*
+You need to create a different account for each environment, thus before proceeding with the guide ensure that you have an account for balena-staging.*

 #### 1.1 Environment Variable